MeiKDE/nextjs_habit_tracker/README.md

 # Habit Tracker - Next.js Full-Stack Application

-A modern, full-stack habit tracking application built with Next.js, TypeScript, PostgreSQL, and Prisma.
+A modern, full-stack habit tracking application built with Next.js, TypeScript, and Appwrite.
 Converted from a React Native Expo app to a responsive web application with backend API.

 ## Features

-- 🔐 **Authentication** - Secure user registration and login with NextAuth.js
+- 🔐 **Authentication** - Secure user registration and login with Appwrite Auth
 - 📊 **Habit Management** - Create, track, and delete habits
 - 🔥 **Streak Tracking** - Visual streak counters and progress tracking
 - 📱 **Responsive Design** - Beautiful UI that works on all devices